garykl/task2dot/README.md

     task export | task2dot --path --email

+When converting tasks with annotations to a graph, by default the annotations are concatenated and added to the task description.
+To turn of annotations altogether, you can use `task2dot --annotation`.

 It is also possible to exclude certain connections also by using double hyphen.
 Let's get rid of all connections from tasks to
 tags: